Multiply Robust Causal Mediation Analysis with Continuous Treatments

+\thefootnote \footnotetext{~\ where $\mathbb{E}[\cdot]$ denotes the population expectation operator.
+When no confusion arises, we occasionally suppress the dependence of indexed causal quantities on the treatment levels \(a\) and \(a'\) to simplify notation.

-The total average causal effect of the treatment on the outcome $Y$ can be partitioned into the part that is mediated by the variable $M$, and the rest of the causal effect.
-To formally define this partitioning, let $Y^{(a,m)}$ denote the potential outcome variable corresponding to the outcome had the treatment is set to value $a$ and the mediator is set to value $m$, and $M^{(a)}$ denote the mediator variable had the treatment is set to value $a$. \cite{pearl2001direct} proposed the following partitioning of the average causal effect into the natural direct and indirect effects:
+The total ACE of the treatment $A$ on the outcome $Y$ can be partitioned into the part mediated by variable $M$ and the part directly affecting outcome $Y$ (see Figure \ref{fig:MemMod}).
+To formally define this partitioning, let $Y^{(a,m)}$ denote the potential outcome variable corresponding to the outcome when the treatment is set to value $a$ and the mediator is set to value $m$, and $M^{(a)}$ denote the mediator variable when the treatment is set to value $a$. \citet{robins1992identifiability} and \citet{pearl2001direct} proposed the following partitioning of the ACE into the natural direct and indirect effects:

-In words, the quantities natural direct effect (NDE) and natural indirect effect (NIE) can be described as follows.
-NDE captures the change in the expectation of the outcome if the value of the treatment variable is switched between the two arms of the experiment, while the mediator behaves as if the treatment had not changed.
-NIE captures the change in the expectation of the outcome if the value of the treatment variable is fixed, while the mediator behaves as if the treatment had been switched between the two arms of the experiment.
-In the following subsection, we discuss estimating NDE and NIE from observational data.
+The two terms in Equation~\eqref{eq:NDENIE} define the natural indirect effect \(NIE(a,a')\) and the natural direct effect \(NDE(a,a')\), respectively.
+The natural direct effect (NDE) and natural indirect effect (NIE) can be described as follows.
+NDE captures the change in the expectation of the outcome if the value of the treatment variable is switched between the two arms of the experiment, while the mediator behaves as if the treatment has not changed.
+NIE captures the change in the expectation of the outcome if the value of the treatment variable is fixed, while the mediator behaves as if the treatment has been switched between the two arms of the experiment.
+In the following subsection, we discuss the estimation of NDE and NIE from observational data.